-Please review the PARENT/STUDENT HANDBOOK RECEIPT & AUP, sign and return this permission form to the Head of Division.
+Please review the PARENT/STUDENT HANDBOOK RECEIPT & Google for Education, AUP, sign and return this permission form to the Head of Division.

 Student

 STUDENT: I have received and read the Thai-Chinese International School Parent/Student Handbook.
 I understand that I am expected to follow the regulations contained therein and I agree to do so.